iacchus/ntfy-client/CONTRIBUTING.rst

 Issue Reports
 =============

-If you experience bugs or general issues with ``ntfy-real-time-client``, please have a look on the `issue tracker`_.
+If you experience bugs or general issues with ``ntfy-client``, please have a look on the `issue tracker`_.
 If you don't see anything useful there, please feel free to fire an issue report.